MicrosoftDocs/SupportArticles-docs/Office/Client/access/database-previous-version.md

 4. Exit Access 2003.
 5. Open the database in Access 2013 or later version of Access.
 6. On the File tab, click Save As, select Access Database (*.accdb), and then click Save As.
-7. In the Save Asdialog box, click Save.
+7. In the Save As dialog box, click Save.

 ## Cause

-This issue occurs because recent versions of Access cannot convert Access 97 files.
+This issue occurs because recent versions of Access can't convert Access 97 files.

 ## More Information